Pacifiers are an excellent tool to help soothe a fussy baby, but they aren’t all made the same. Here are the best non-toxic pacifiers for your baby.

 (This post contains affiliate links.
 Our full disclosure policy is really boring, but you can find it here.)

-Our Picks: The Best Non Toxic Pacifiers
+The Best Non Toxic Pacifiers

 We love the option of having a non-toxic pacifier for your little ones and we created this guide for you to make the selection process easier.

 The quick notes are: rubber pacifiers are the best choice as they are made out of 100 percent rubber materials.
 These options are more on the expensive side, so we did include some more affordable options as well.
 All options listed here are non-toxic.

 Pacifiers, whatever you want to call them, should be advertised as a new mom’s sanity saver.

 It’s sometimes nothing short of miraculous how effective they are in calming a cranky baby.

 Unfortunately, while pacifiers are a lifesaver for some parents, some mothers discover that their infants, particularly those who are breastfed, refuse to use them.

 This list is geared at breastfed babies, but they’re beneficial to any baby, whether they’re given formula or drink from a bottle.